kuldeep-tolia/Finite_Volume_Method_Codes/Turbulent_channel_flow/readme.md

 $$0 = \frac{\partial}{\partial y} \left( \left( \nu + \frac{\nu_t}{\sigma_k} \right) \frac{\partial k}{\partial y} \right) + P_k - \varepsilon$$

--> The equations are reduced to 1D diffusion equations with complex source terms.
+-> The equations are reduced to 1D diffusion equations with complex source terms and discretised using Finite Volume Method.
 -> The flow is driven by the pressure gradient $\frac{\partial P}{\partial x}$ and is balanced by the wall shear stress.
 -> Here, I have assumed a fully-developed channel flow with $Re_{\tau} = 395$.
 -> For the sake of simplicity, I have assumed the channel half height $\delta = 1$ and $\rho = 1$.
--> s
+-> The obtained results are compared with the reference data.

+Reference: R. D. Moser, J. Kim, and N. N. Mansour.
+Direct numerical simulation of turbulent channel flow up to Reτ =590.
+Physics of Fluids, 11(4):943–945, 1999.